moll-dev/Data-Structure-Zoo/5-Stack and its applications/README.md

 # 6: Stack and its applications

 ![Imgur](http://i.imgur.com/vi9bS6x.jpg)
+[ Hey, a burger is a stack right?]

 WHEW that last section took a lot of work, didn't it?
 Well you've made it halfway through the Zoo!
 Now that you've conquered linked-lists let's move on to a